No Couple Should Lose Their Relationship After Losing A Child.

 Couples Who Lose A Child Are At Greater Risk Of Losing Their Relationship

-In Australia, there is no government funded couples therapy for grieving parents.
+In Australia, there is no government funded couples therapy for bereaved parents.
 The Medicare Better Access Initiative rebates grief and loss individual therapy but not couples therapy.

-Not-for-profit organisations typically provide individual bereavement support services through peer support groups and counselling, and even fewer provide couples the chance to process their grief together.
+Not-for-profit organisations typically provide individual bereavement support services through peer support groups and counselling, and even fewer provide couples the chance to work through their relationship difficulties together.

-The Elizabeth Rose Foundation is the first Queensland based charity to provide couples the chance to process their grief together and address their relationship difficulties after the sudden and unexpected loss of a child through subsidised, evidence-based couples therapy.
+The Elizabeth Rose Foundation is the first Queensland based charity to provide couples the chance to process their grief together and address their relationship difficulties after the sudden and unexpected loss of a child by subsidising evidence-based couples therapy.

 Sign Up To Our Newsletters

 Stay connected with The Elizabeth Rose Foundation by signing up for our newsletter!
 Be the first to hear about our latest updates, events, volunteer and partner opportunities, and how you can make a difference.
-Help us continue to support grieving parents protect their relationship after losing a child.
+Help us continue to support bereaved parents protect their relationship after the sudden and unexpected loss of a child.